jainil1511/jainil1511/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Problem Solving Skills
-- 🌱 I’m currently learning  Reactjs ,DS and Algorithm
+- 🌱 I’m currently learning  Nodejs, Reactjs ,DS and Algorithm
 - 💬 Ask me about Hollywood Movies, mems , Tech? or Whatever I love to Talk!
 - 📫 contact me : jainildarji007@gmail.com
 - 😄 Pronouns:He/him